-When you reach 55, you can do several things with the money in your workplace pensions, just like you can with any personal pensions.
+When you reach 55 (57 from 2028), you can do several things with the money in your workplace pensions, just like you can with any personal pensions.
 You can find out more about the options on our page about cashing in your pension.

 As you can see, it makes a lot of sense to have a workplace pension, as your employer will add contributions.
 But if you want to gather previous pensions (personal and/or workplace) into a single pension plan and manage it online, you could consider opening a new personal pension plan too.